- UCAS course code

 What our students say

-The Manchester School of Architecture (MSA) studios are in Manchester Metropolitan University's brand-new purpose-built School of Art Building - the Benzie Building.
+The Manchester School of Architecture (MSA) studios are in Manchester Metropolitan University's purpose-built School of Art Building - the Benzie Building.

 Our studios are equipped with PC workstations with industry standard computer-aided design, visualisation, image editing, and print and web design software.